-This strategic research agenda has been developed in consultation with the EURAMET Technical Committees that have well-established links with key stakeholders in industry, business, governmental organisations, regulatory bodies, Standards development organisations, academia, and NMIs and DIs globally that have informed their strategies.
+This strategic research agenda has been developed in consultation with the EURAMET Technical Committees that have well-established links with key stakeholders in industry, business, governmental organisations, regulatory bodies, Standards developing organisations, academia, and NMIs and DIs globally that have informed their strategies.
 Furthermore, three EURAMET Task Groups including external stakeholders, were established to cover the areas of health, energy and the environment.
 Task Groups and the TCs have provided inputs to the challenge driven sections of the SRA.
-Wider web consultation on the document will be carried out with our stakeholders prior to its publication in the autumn.
+A wider web-based consultation on the document, carried out with our stakeholders, formed the basis of final revisions to the document prior to its publication.

-2 European Grand Challenges and Innovation
+2 Metrology to Address European Grand Challenges and Support Innovation